FloraSauerbronn/FloraSauerbronn/README.md

 - 📈 Former data analyst
 - 📫 How to reach me: Check my Linkedin
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I always was afraid of physics and look at me now.
+- ⚡ Fun fact: I always was afraid of math and look at me now.